How Long to Change Your Name in California?

 Your Name Change Petition is actually a bunch of Court Forms.
 There are between 5 and 15 forms.
 How many you need depends on where you live and what else you need.
 How simple or complicated your names are DOES NOT MATTER.
 You can get the blank forms from any Superior Court.
 It will take the average person at least several hours to figure them out and complete them.
 For some people, it will take much longer.
 If you’re doing this yourself, budget extra time for forms no one told you about.
 If you don’t complete the forms or do them wrong, it can result in your Petition being rejected, delayed or denied.

 Most people can’t spend 3-6 hours of uninterrupted time to finish the Petition in one sitting.
 It can take you days or weeks, even months before you can put in enough time on it to get it finished.
-If you have us help you, it will take you 7-15 minutes online to give us the information we need.
-Then, in a few days, you’ll receive a fully completed, ready-to-file Petition, marked for your signatures.
+If you have us help you with FULL SERVICE, it will take you 7-15 minutes online to give us the information we need.
+Then, in a few days, you’ll receive a fully completed Petition, marked for your signatures.
 It also comes with personalized, easy to follow instructions to complete everything.

 2. File, Hearing and Court Order – How Long to Change Your Name in California

 This part of the process will take some of your time.
 You need to file your Petition in the proper court and then get a Hearing assignment.
 Then, you need to promptly run the public notice advertising required by the California Name Change Laws. (see California Code of Civil Procedure, Section 1277a) The judge probably won’t approve your Petition without seeing proof that your ads were correctly published.
 If we help you, you will have it done correctly.